Do you or someone you know have unclaimed Capital Credits?

 When are capital credits returned to members?

-Per cooperative bylaws, your locally elected Board of Trustees determines the amount of retirement (cash back) each year based on the financial condition of the cooperative and other considerations such as a specified equity level.
-This equity level was recently met by Pioneer Electric in 2014 and capital credits acquired by members for the year 1983 were retired in January 2015.
+Pioneer's bylaws require, your locally elected Board of Trustees to determines the amount of retirement (cash back) each year based on the financial condition of the cooperative and other considerations and requirements of our lenders.

 What happens in the case of a deceased member?